A/N: This fanfic is rated T for gore, character death, and strong language.

 "Five!?"
 Dib's eyes went wide and his nostrils flared.
 "You killed five kids!?
 At least?"

-The douche shook his head, his movement limited by the organs bunched inside his throat.
+The alien monster shook his head, his movement limited by the organs bunched inside his throat.
 "No. No, I replaced them with stuff.
 They'll be fine."

 "Humans can't live without hearts, you MURDERER!"